Investigating Pretrained Language Models for Graph-to-Text Generation: Influence of the Graph Structure

 \subsection{Qualitative Analysis}

+The example in Figure~\ref{fig:graphs-shuffle} confirms our impression. \shufmodel{T5}{small}{shuf} produces a text with the same content as \shufmodel{T5}{small}{order} but does not need the correct triple structure to do so.
+Example (1) in Table~\ref{tab:qualitative} shows the output of both models with shuffled input.
+Interestingly, even \shufmodel{T5}{small}{order} produces a reasonable and truthful text.
+This suggests that previously seen facts serve as a strong guide during text generation, even for models that were fine-tuned with a clearly marked graph structure, suggesting that \shufmodel{T5}{small}{order} also relies more on language modeling than the graph structure.
+It does have more difficulties covering the whole input graph though.
+The fact that \emph{Antwerp} is located in \emph{Belgium} is missing from its output.

-To further test our hypothesis that PLMs make use of their knowledge about true facts during KG-to-text generation, we take example facts from the WebNLG dev set, corrupt them, and feed them to both \shufmodel{T5}{small}{order} and \shufmodel{T5}{small}{shuf}.
-We also feed those triples to \emph{CGE-LW} \cite{ribeiro2020modeling}, a state-of-the-art KG-to-text model trained from scratch, i.e., without any pretraining.
-Table~\ref{tab:qualitative} shows the generated texts.
+To further test our hypothesis that PLMs make use of previously seen facts during KG-to-text generation, we generate example true facts, corrupt them in a controlled setting, and feed them to both \shufmodel{T5}{small}{order} and \shufmodel{T5}{small}{shuf} to observe their output (examples (2)--(5) in Table~\ref{tab:qualitative}).
 The model trained on correctly ordered input has learned a bit more to rely on the input graph structure.
-The false fact in example (1) is reliably transferred to the text by \shufmodel{T5}{small}{order} but not by \shufmodel{T5}{small}{shuf}, which silently corrects it.
-But even \shufmodel{T5}{small}{order} is not completely free from its factual knowledge bias, as illustrated in example (2) where both models refuse to generate an incorrect fact.
-This indicates that facts seen during pretraining serve as a strong guide during text generation, even for models that were fine-tuned with a clearly marked graph structure.
-The fact that \emph{CGE-LW}, a graph encoder model trained from scratch on the WebNLG training set, has no difficulties in textualizing the false triples (except example 5) further supports this argument.
+The false fact in example (3) with two triples is reliably transferred to the text by \shufmodel{T5}{small}{order} but not by \shufmodel{T5}{small}{shuf}, which silently corrects it.
+Also note that, in example (5), both models refuse to generate an incorrect fact.
+More examples can be found in Table~\ref{tab:qualitative_appendix} in the Appendix.

-Interestingly, both T5 models leave the wrong input in (3) uncorrected.
-The fact that Leinster is a region in Ireland and not, e.g., a neighborhood of the city Dublin is probably unknown to T5.
-It seems that T5 falls back to the order of words in the input in such a case.
-Examples (4)--(7) also illustrate this behavior.
-While the well-known entities ``Rome'' and ``Italy'' produce a similar behavior as ``Ohio'' and ``Cleveland'', i.e., \shufmodel{T5}{small}{order} complies with generating a false statement and \shufmodel{T5}{small}{shuf} rather follows its factual knowledge, lowercasing the entity names changes that.
-With the unknown entities ``rome'' and ``italy'', both (case-sensitive) models fall back to the order of the input for their generations.

-This experiment is related to testing factuality and trustworthiness of text generation models \cite{wiseman-etal-2017-challenges, falke-etal-2019-ranking}.
-It is important for a generation model to stay true to its input as its practical usefulness can be severely limited otherwise.
-We are the first to detect this issue with the use of PLMs for data-to-text tasks.
+Our qualitative analysis illustrates that state-of-the-art PLMs, despite their fluency capacities (cf.\ \S\ref{sec:human_eval}), bear the risk of parroting back training sentences while ignoring the input structure.
+This issue can limit the practical usage of those models as, in many cases, it is important for a generation model to stay true to its input \cite{wiseman-etal-2017-challenges, falke-etal-2019-ranking}.